 Freshman applicants who have been denied admission for the summer or fall semester are eligible to participate in alternative programs.
 Visit www.admissions.ttu.edu/first-time-freshman for details.

 - File a transfer application and pay a non-refundable application fee.
 The ApplyTexas Application is available at www.applytexas.org.
 The fee may be paid by check, money order, or online with a credit card (Visa, MasterCard, American Express, Diners Club, or Discover).
 If payment of the fee creates financial hardship, students may submit verification or documentation of need for a fee waiver along with the application and supporting documents for admission.
+Refer to Undergraduate Admissions website for Fee Waiver guidelines.
 Applications will not be complete without either the application fee or fee waiver documentation.
 No waiver of the international application fee is available.

 An unofficial copy of the high school transcript is necessary for academic advising prior to enrollment, but not required for admission unless the student has less than 12 transferable hours.